LuFernandoMG/ethonline24/README.md

     - Comprehensive test coverage to ensure the robustness and security of the smart contract, including reentrancy protection and edge cases for investment.
     - Implemented `mintTokens` and `distributeTokens` functions to handle the minting and distribution of ERC20 tokens when a leasing request is fully funded.
    - Integrated OpenZeppelin libraries for ERC20, ReentrancyGuard, and Ownable for security and standard compliance.
+   - Added a new mapping (`investorsByLeaseId`) to improve the efficiency of token distribution by tracking unique investors for each leasing request.
+    - Refined the investment and token distribution process to ensure accurate tracking and distribution, especially for investors who make multiple investments.

+### To Do

+Here are the functionalities that are planned to be added to the Invernez platform in the future:

+1. **Withdrawals by the Owner**: Implement functions to allow the owner (Invernez) to withdraw funds.
+This is crucial for purchasing assets on behalf of lessees.

+2. **Leasing Payment Function**: Develop a function to handle regular leasing payments from users.
+This will facilitate the ongoing lease agreements and revenue collection.

+3. **Asset Liquidation**: Add functionality to handle asset liquidation in case the leasing payments are not met.
+This is important to protect investor funds.

+4. **Contract Renewal**: Provide an option for lessees to renew their lease at the end of the term, allowing for flexibility and extended asset use.

 2. **Frontend:**